BeyondMelee/BeyondMelee.github.io/collections/_faqs/faq1.md

 layout: default
 ---

-Q: Do I need to a Patron to access Diet Melee?
+Q: Do I need to be a Patron to access Beyond Melee?

-A: No, but a Patron gets access to the newer, faster, lighter version of Diet Melee before anyone else.
-If you would like access to earlier builds, support us on our Patreon [here!](https://www.patreon.com/DietMelee)
+A: No, but a Patron gets access to access to exclusive sections of our Discord and the ability to playtest new characters during their development.
+If you would like to be to try those characters before their release, support us on our Patreon [here!](https://www.patreon.com/BeyondMelee)